eleda77/eleda77.github.io/docs/vocab_list.md

 **ashlar** - masonry made of large square-cut stones, typically used as a facing on walls of brick or stone

+**ashram** - (especially in South Asia) a hermitage, monastic community, or other place of religious retreat

 **asperge** - to sprinkle especially with holy water

 **aspergill** - a short-handled device with a globe containing a sponge; used for sprinkling holy water